The Logical Song: Reception

-Rolling Stone called the song a "small masterpiece", praising the "hot sax" and Hodgson's "wry humor".
+Stephen Holden of Rolling Stone called the song a "small masterpiece", praising the "hot sax" and Hodgson's "wry humor".
 The magazine also made comparisons between Hodgson and Ray Davies from the Kinks.
 Paul McCartney named "The Logical Song" as his favourite song of the year.
 Billboard considered it to be possibly Supertramp's best song to date with "solid and incisive lyrics" and a catchy hook.
 Cash Box said that "a skillful and probing lyric and a raucous sax line are joined by a familiar circling guitar lick and excellent singing" and also praised the "emphatic" beat.
 Record World said that it "should hit the AORs first with Top 40 likely to follow."

 The song was a hit on its original release, reaching No. 7 in the United Kingdom and No. 6 in the United States.
 The song achieved the most success in Canada where it spent two weeks at No. 1 on the Canadian RPM Singles Chart, was the top song of the year, and was certified Platinum in Canada.
 It stayed for three months on the Billboard Hot 100 in the middle of 1979.

+Hodgson rated it as one of the top 10 songs he ever wrote.

 Personnel

+Personnel are sourced from Sound on Sound.